-- vii. supports the recovery of centres that sustained significant damage or significant population loss from their catchment, including the Central City, Linwood, and identified Neighbourhood Centres subject to 15.1.4.3 Policy Suburban centre master plans; - viii. enhances their vitality and amenity and provides for a range of activities and community facilities; - ix. manages adverse effects on the transport network and public and private infrastructure; - x. is efficiently serviced by infrastructure and is integrated with the delivery of infrastructure; and - xi. recognises the values of, and manages adverse effects on, Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6 and natural waterways (including waipuna).
+- vii. supports the recovery of centres that sustained significant damage or significant population loss from their catchment, including the Central City, Linwood, and identified Neighbourhood Centres; - viii. enhances their vitality and amenity and provides for a range of activities and community facilities; - ix. manages adverse effects on the transport network and public and private infrastructure; - x. is efficiently serviced by infrastructure and is integrated with the delivery of infrastructure; and - xi. recognises the values of, and manages adverse effects on, sites of significance to Ngāi Tahu and natural waterways (including waipuna).